Widen/collective-instant/README.md

 This is what communicates with Collective to give each separate user their own credentials so they can only see and do what they are allowed to.

+You can find the module at [collective-oauth-server](https://www.npmjs.com/package/collective-oauth-server) on npm.

 2) A javascript instant search

 Just type in a query and this will search for asset previews based on your